Jenner Manfred Heinz Zimmermann was born on the 5th of January 1950 in Munich, Germany.

 1977-2007 Feature photography for Eltern, a German parent’s advisory magazine

-1978-2019 Engagement with Indian culture, numerous journeys to India, resulting in five photography and text volumes.
+1978-2019 Engagement with Indian culture, numerous journeys to India, resulting in six photography and text volumes.
 Many exhibitions of India work in Germany, India and other countries, among them New Zealand and Australia.
 The shows were accompanied by seminars and work-shops, repeatedly organised by the Goethe-Institut

 1984-2016 Numerous commissions from the Goethe-Institut Head Office in Munich, focussing on youth culture, the life of J.W.Goethe, German history of the 20th century, the World Expo 2000 in Hannover, European architectural heritage etc

-1989-1993 Photography teaching position (associate professor) as Head of Department of Photography at the Whitecliffe College of Art&Design, Auckland, New Zealand; Agfa Chair of Photography Award
+1989-1993 Photography teaching position (Associate Professor) as Head of Department of Photography at the Whitecliffe College of Art&Design, Auckland, New Zealand; Agfa Chair of Photography Award

 1994-2008 Photography, multi-media and film assignments in Germany, New Zealand and India